Tony Allen (comedian): Workshops

 Tony Allen started teaching stand-up comedy in 1982.
-From the late eighties to the mid-nineties, he was a regular workshop tutor with the drama department of Middlesex University.
-Since 2003 he has had a similar relationship with the drama department at the University of Kent working with ex-comic Dr. Oliver Double.
-Allen has been the artistic director of New Agenda Arts Trust since June 1995.
+From the late 1980s to the mid-1990s, he was a regular workshop tutor with the drama department of Middlesex University.
+From 2003 onwards, he had a similar relationship with the drama department at the University of Kent, working with former comic Dr. Oliver Double.
+Allen was the artistic director of New Agenda Arts Trust beginning in June 1995.
 Late in 1995, New Agenda launched the "Performance Club" to promote innovative performers and to showcase emerging workshop talent.
 In 2005, The Performance Club took up a two-year residency at the Inn on the Green, London W11.
 Most notable among the regular performers was Ken Campbell.

+Dismaland

+In a tribute written after Allen's death, graffiti artist Banksy revealed to the BBC that it was "troublemaker" Allen who had trained stewards at Banksy's dystopian art project Dismaland: "Tony delivered the most surly and incompetent employees in the history of hospitality.
+They were incapable or unwilling to even point out the fire exits... they popped the balloons they were meant to be selling, they threw people's change on the floor, they even went up to random members of the public and licked their ice creams...
+They became by far the most talked about part of the show, overshadowing six months of my hard work and the efforts of 50 invited international artists."

+Death

+Allen died on 1 December 2023, at the age of 78.
+He was remembered on BBC Radio 4's obituary programme Last Word.

 Publications

 Attitude!
 Wanna Make Something of it?
 The Secret of Stand-up Comedy – published by Gothic Image (2002).